tfpickard/novellone/README.md

   - Completes stories at max length or on poor quality.
 - Maintains active story count, spawning replacements as needed.
 - Emits WebSocket events whenever new chapters or completions occur.
+- Periodically scans for completed stories missing cover art and generates new images in configurable batches.

 ---